pwilmart/fasta_utilities/README.md

 ### Ensembl_fixer.py

 Reformats FASTA header lines in Ensembl protein databases into a more human-readable, concise line.
+Also truncates any sequences with premature stop codons at the first stop character (*).

+### FASTA_checker.py

+Checks FASTA files for unusual characters and duplicate sequences.
+It does not make a new database or modify the selected database.

 ### FASTA_digester.py